utopia-ia/opendataspace/docs/dev/debugging.md

   * check the `ports` mapping in the docker compose file where you added the remote debugging options
   * look for the entry that is `#####:5005`
   * This `#####` port is the port you want to connect to.
-* Use module classpath: use sovity-edc-ce
+* Use module classpath: use sovity-opendataspace

 Enjoy! :)